QuOp Functions

 Sampling Function

-Returns an objective function value computed from batches of observables values that are sampled based on the probability distribution of the wavefunction state vector during simulation together with a boolean that specifies wether the objective function value should be passed to the optimiser or more sample batches taken.
+Returns an objective function value computed from batches of observables values that are sampled based on the probability distribution of the wavefunction state vector during simulation together with a boolean that specifies whether the objective function value should be passed to the optimiser or more sample batches taken.
 Passed to quop_mpi.Ansatz.set_sampling().

 See quop_mpi.Ansatz for a selected list of available attributes,